 def make_tween(app, handler): def my_tween(request): print "Enter" response = handler(request) print "Exit" return response return my_tween

-We say that my_tween is over the handler argument, and conversely that handler is under my_tween.
+We say that my_tween is over the

 The application constructs a chain of tween over tween, ultimately reaching the request handler.
 Request come in in the outermost tween and descend down the chain into the underlying tweens, and finally into the Morepath publish handler itself.